delfanbaum/tmplcl/README.md

 Templates to your clipboard: because sometimes you *just* can't be bothered to type it again.
-While this utility was created as an exercise to relearn `typer` (which is great, though really all CLI tools should be "rewritten in Rust") and a few other tools, but hopefully it's at least of some use to some folks.
+While this utility was created as an exercise to relearn `typer` (which is great, though really all CLI tools should be "rewritten in Rust") and a few other tools (and whack this out as quickly as possible), but hopefully it's at least of some use to some folks.
 Eventually, the idea is to also leverage [template strings](https://peps.python.org/pep-0750/) once those become available, because really that is a great idea.

 ## Installation